 Forever Lulu – The Film

 Forever Lulu is the story of a German immigrant and aspiring writer named Elaine (Hanna Schygulla), who’s having a particularly bad day, leading to a minor psychotic break in a rainy back alley where she waves a gun around like a lunatic.
-A couple nearby mistakes these antics for a stickup, and before you know it, Elaine walks away one soaking wet, full-length white fox fur coat richer.
-This was really charity, as the coat’s previous owner clearly did not do it any justice at all.
+A nearby couple mistakes these antics for a stickup, and before you know it, Elaine walks away one soaking wet, full-length white fox fur coat richer.

 Forever Lulu – The Furs